Ichirō Hatoyama: Premiership

+Family and beliefs

-Ichirō was a Master Mason and a Protestant Christian (Baptist).
+Ichirō was a Protestant Christian.
 He was Japan's third postwar Christian Prime Minister.

 Iichirō Hatoyama, Ichirō's only son, made a career for himself as a civil servant in the Budget Bureau of the Finance Ministry.
 Iichirō retired after having achieved the rank of administrative Vice Minister.
 In his second career in politics, he rose to become Foreign Minister of Japan in 1976–1977.